 - Competition will include an interview and 5 piece portfolio evaluation (studio art and art education) or an art history evaluation (art history).

-- Students must display experience in creative writing through a provided portfolio
+- Students must display experience in creative writing or literary criticism through a provided portfolio

 - Students must major in English or Creative Writing, or minor in Writing

-- Students interested in the Creative Writing scholarship must submit 5 original pieces of at least 2 different genres (short fiction, poetry, creative non-fiction essay, or a selection of no more than 25 pages from a novel) to be evaluated by English faculty
+- Students interested in the Creative Writing scholarship must submit 5 original pieces (no more than 25 pages total) of at least 2 different genres (short fiction, poetry, creative non-fiction essay, or a selection from a novel) to be evaluated by English faculty

 - Students must perform a 10 minute prepared speech, or an oral interpretation including an original introduction to the literature.
 Students may also choose to compete by preparing a 5-7 minute impromptu speech (delivered in response to a provided prompt).